junxit/us-congress-bills-115/bill.md

 Each agency that solicits voluntary feedback shall ensure that—

 - **(1)** responses to the solicitation of voluntary feedback remain anonymous and shall not be traced to specific individuals or entities;
-- **(2)** individuals who decline to participate in the solicitation of voluntary feedback shall not be treated differently by the agency for purposes of providing services or information;
+- **(2)** individuals and entities who decline to participate in the solicitation of voluntary feedback shall not be treated differently by the agency for purposes of providing services or information;
 - **(3)** the solicitation does not include more than 10 questions;
 - **(4)** the voluntary nature of the solicitation is clear;
 - **(5)** the proposed solicitation of voluntary feedback will contribute to improved customer service;